Ukraine’s Zelensky to declare energy emergency to tackle aftermath of Russian attacks

 AI generated

-KYIV - President Volodymyr Zelensky said on Jan 15 he would declare a state of emergency in the energy sector to tackle issues with disrupted power supplies following sustained Russian attacks on infrastructure.
+KYIV – President Volodymyr Zelensky said on Jan 15 he would declare a state of emergency in the energy sector to make up for lost time and tackle issues of disrupted power supplies following sustained Russian attacks on infrastructure.

 Mr Zelensky acted as emergency crews proceeded with round-the-clock efforts to restore power and heating supplies thrown into disarray, particularly in Kyiv, by a Russian attack last week.

-Repairs have been compounded by frigid weather, with night-time temperatures dipping close to minus 20 deg C.
+Repairs to thousands of apartment blocks have been compounded by frigid weather, with night-time temperatures dipping close to minus 20 deg C.

 “The consequences of Russian strikes and deteriorating weather conditions are severe,” Mr Zelensky wrote in English on the X social media platform.